 Cantonal and communal rules for obtaining Swiss citizenship

 Each Swiss canton has different requirements regarding the process of applying for citizenship.
 One of the most important aspects to consider is how long a person has been living in the same canton.
 For example, cantons such as Geneva and Bern require only a two year residency, while other cantons such as St. Gallen may stipulate longer residency periods in the same canton for up to eight years.

 In addition, the cantons and communes decide how well an applicant has integrated into the local community.
 It all comes down to recommendations from work colleagues and friends and a solid knowledge of Swiss history, politics and traditions.
 Most cantons and communes set up interviews for the Swiss citizenship applicants, so they can prove their knowledge of Switzerland and prove how well integrated they are.
 In some cases, a committee formed by communal residents gathers to vote in favor or against the application for citizenship.

 Final considerations regarding the process of obtaining Swiss citizenship

-Obtaining Swiss citizenship can take up to a couple of years, depending on the canton where you live in.
+Obtaining Swiss citizenship can take several years, depending on the canton where you live in.
 Western cantons are more generous with their citizenship applicants, cantons such as Zurich and Geneva having naturalized the highest number of people in 2015.
 However, don’t make the mistake to move to a different canton once you started the process of obtaining Swiss citizenship, because you may have to start all over again.